-We always try to ensure our clients see their vet of choice, and because we have three vets, this is almost always possible.
-We feel that this gives you a much greater chance of developing a good, trusting relationship with us, so that we can provide you with the best possible care for your pet.
-All three of our vets have many years of experience in small animal practice, and each has their own special interests and knowledge.
-One of our vets holds further qualifications in both ophthalmology and surgery.
+We always try to ensure our clients see their vet of choice, and because we have four vets, this is almost always possible.
+We feel that this gives you a much greater chance of developing a good, trusting relationship with us so that we can provide you with the best possible care for your pet.
+All of our vets have many years of experience in small animal practice, and each has their own special interests and knowledge.

 Minimum waiting times